Lori Loughlin Reportedly Expected A ‘Slap On The Wrist’ For College Scandal, Not Prison Time

 It has been one month since Lori Loughlin’s arrest for her involvement in the widespread college admissions scandal, but the actress is only just now realizing that she may face prison time.
 A source revealed to Entertainment Tonight that until Loughlin’s second superseding indictment on conspiring to commit fraud and money laundering this week, she had only expected to get a “slap on the wrist” for her actions.
-Now, the possibility of jail time for the Fuller House star and her husband Mossimo Giannulli seems very real.
+Now, the possibility of jail time for the Fuller House star and her husband, Mossimo Giannulli, seems very real.

 “Lori still believed in the end she would just get a slap on the wrist,” the source said.
 “At this point she is getting complete clarity and she’s scared and in terrible shape.”